 Nematodirus is not usually a primary pathogen in ruminants

 in North America.
 However, Nematodirus battus does cause

 significant disease in lambs in Britain because of its unusual

 hatching requirements.
 Cooperia infections are usually secondary

 Because tapeworm segments can be seen in sheep feces, they often

 cause alarm to producers.
-Experts disagree about the importance
+While experts disagree about the importance

-of effects of the parasite.
+of effects of the parasite, there is little evidence to suggest that treatment is beneficial to the host.
 Although dramatically large numbers

 of tapeworms may occupy the small intestine, damage to sheep